tc39/proposal-bigint-math/README.md

 As with the rest of the JavaScript language, this proposal avoids any implicit conversion between Numbers or BigInts.
 All functions above, when given BigInt arguments, return BigInts (never regular Numbers).

 Functions that take multiple numeric arguments, like `Math.max`, must be given all Number arguments or all BigInt arguments or else they will throw a TypeError.
+We do this to avoid unexpected returning of Numbers instead of BigInts – for example, `Math.hypot(arrayOfBigInts)` returning the Number `+0` instead of `0n` whenever `arrayOfBigInts` happens to be empty.

 ## Design choices